-One could argue that the emergence of higher uses of language can ultimately be traced to some specific rewards: e.g. literature, art, theater facilitate social cohesion; philosophy and religion define what is good and what is not; and scientific communication facilitates exchange of potentially reward-bearing ideas.
+One could argue that the emergence of higher uses of language can ultimately be traced to some specific rewards: e.g. literature, art, and theatre facilitate social cohesion; philosophy and religion define what is good and what is not; and scientific communication facilitates the exchange of potentially reward-bearing ideas.
 But if these rewards are specific to each activity then the "specialised problem formulation" is a better lens through which we can view these higher uses of language than the "reward is enough" principle.
-Second, neither social cohesion, nor systematic ethical structures, nor the specific forms of exchange of ideas bring unequivocal and unconditional rewards: social cohesion sometimes contributes to horrible wars, ethical orthodoxy and institutionalised forms of scientific exchange sometimes impede society's ability to adapt and produce new ideas, etc.
+Second, neither social cohesion, or systematic ethical structures, or the specific forms of exchange of ideas bring unequivocal and unconditional rewards: social cohesion sometimes contributes to horrible wars, ethical orthodoxy and institutionalised forms of scientific exchange sometimes impede society's ability to adapt and produce new ideas, etc.

 An alternative lens sees social behaviours as tools.

 \begin{quote} ... all human languages are tools.
 Tools to solve the twin problem of communication and social cohesion.
 Tools shaped by the distinctive pressures of their cultural niches --- pressures that include cultural values and history and which in many cases account for similarities and differences between languages \cite{everett2012language}. \end{quote}